alecgallo/.github.io/_posts/2022-06-30-Socio-phonetic-variation-in-the-vowel-system-of-Canavesano-a-Piedmontese-variety.md

 ---
-title: " Canavesano: acoustic description of the vowel system of Piedmontese variety"
+title: " Canavesano: acoustic description of the vowel system of a Piedmontese variety"
 layout: post
 categories: media
 ---